-“If we’re going to build for a restaurant for example, we want to get a restaurant architect involved with the owner along with us bringing our restaurant experience to the table.
-Then we’ll all work together to design, budget, schedule and construct something fantastic.”
+“If we’re going to build for a restaurant, for example, we want to get a restaurant architect involved with the owner along with us bringing our restaurant experience to the table.
+Then we’ll all work together to design, budget, schedule, and construct something fantastic.”

-Collaboration not only boosts thinking and creativity, Heyen says it also ensures valuable efficiencies and cuts the risk of surprises as the project unfolds.
+Collaboration not only boosts thinking and creativity, but Heyen says it also ensures valuable efficiencies and cuts the risk of surprises as the project unfolds.

 “A lot of cost issues are happening during the initial design phases of a project.
-So when you have a contractor like us involved up front, it’s much easier to budget everything.
+So when you have a contractor like us involved upfront, it’s much easier to budget everything.
 Historically in the industry, many construction projects haven’t involved a contractor until after the design phase is complete.
-That often leads to big cost surprises on the back end of the project or a tendency to resort to lower quality materials.
-Everything works so much smoother when the architect, the owner and the contractor work together from day one.”
+That often leads to big cost surprises on the back end of the project or a tendency to resort to lower-quality materials.
+Everything works so much smoother when the architect, the owner, and the contractor work together from day one.”